 The white catfish is another species found in rivers and creeks of the Chesapeake Bay.
 White catfish are bluish-gray with white undersides, broad head, large mouth, stout build and moderately forked tail.
 Their white chin barbells distinguish it from other species of catfish.
 White catfish occasionally reach lengths up to 24 inches and weigh 6 pounds but a typical fish is around 12-14 inches.

 Several species of bullhead catfish occur in Chesapeake Bay rivers.
 They are similar in appearance, but easy to distinguish from non-bullhead species due to their squared tail and stocky build.
 Black bullhead have dark chin barbels and lack mottled markings on their sides.
 Brown bullhead have mottled sides and light margins on their fins.
 The common yellow bullhead are distinguished from other species of bullhead by their yellow or off-white chin barbels.
-Black, Brown and Yellow bullhead catfish prefer slow moving or still waterways but will tolerate a variety of habitats, including muddy water and low oxygen levels.
+Bullhead catfish prefer slow moving or still waterways but will tolerate a variety of habitats, including muddy water and low oxygen levels.